DevrexLabs/Fig/README.md

 * Namespace prefixes, ie db.writer.timerinterval=42
 * case insensitive keys
 * Providers
- - App.Config / Web.config
+* Provider for App.Config / Web.config
- - appsettings.json
+* Provider for appsettings.json

 ## Contributing
 Contributions are welcome!
 Create an issue for the